-Your menstrual flow is usually heaviest for the first day or two of your period, and then tends to taper off gradually over the course of your period being lighter on your last day or two.
+Your menstrual flow is usually heaviest for the first day or two of your period, and then tends to get lighter gradually over the course of your period.

 Things like drastic weight loss or gain, an extreme exercise regime, a change in your diet, medical conditions, or even stress can all prompt the hormone changes that cause heavy periods.

-Your menstrual flow can vary from month to month.
-Some months are lighter, and some months are heavier.
+What Are the Symptoms of Heavy Periods?
 Heavy period symptoms include heavier than usual flow, a longer than usual period (like more than a week long), and intense cramps.
 You can also feel very tired, weak, out of breath and not able to find the energy to go out and practice your favourite sport.
-When to See A Doctor

-You can spot abnormal heavy periods when you feel you have to change your pad more regularly than usual at the beginning of your period.
+You can also spot abnormal heavy periods if you feel you have to change your pad more regularly than usual.

 Extremely heavy periods that get in the way of your life should not be ignored.
-If you find that you experience heavy menstrual bleeding, you may have a condition called menorrhagia.
+If you find that you experience heavy menstrual bleeding, or your period is abnormally heavy, this could be a sign that you have a condition called menorrhagia , which means “heavy periods”.

 Here are some heavy period symptoms that could mean you have menorrhagia: